Adblue failure, what next?

 -

-manifests itself as a white coating/stains inside the DPF or catalytic converter,
+manifests as white residue / streaks inside the DPF or catalyst,

 -

-crystallizing urea can lead to physical clogging of the filter - the injector must be replaced.
+crystallizing urea can physically clog the filter – the injector should be replaced.

 -